 What do they look like?

-Of all the dolphins seen in New Zealand waters, Hector’s dolphins are the only ones with a rounded dorsal fin alot like a mickey mouse ear – all other species of dolphin found in New Zealand waters have pointy shaped fins.
+Of all the dolphins seen in New Zealand waters, Hector’s dolphins are the only ones with a rounded dorsal fin alot like a mickey mouse ear – all other species of dolphin found in New Zealand waters have pointy shaped fins so they are easy to identify.
 They also have distinctive black markings on their fins, tails, flippers and faces.

 While common dolphins reach about 2.6 metres in length, Hector’s dolphins grow to only 1.5 metres long and weigh about 35 to 50 kilograms (males are smaller than females).
 They are so small you could fit them into a bathtub!